silnrsi/grcompiler/installer/readme.txt

 Options:

 -d - causes the compiler to output files that can be used to debug the Graphite version of the font.
 This flag is recommended.
-These files are documented in "Compiler Debug Files.rtf".
+These files are documented in "Compiler Debug Files.doc".

 -g - permit and ignore invalid glyph definitions.